DisnakeDev/disnake/docs/api/events.rst

     This requires :attr:`Intents.voice_states` and :attr:`Intents.members` to be enabled.

+    If the member is not found in the internal member cache, then this event will not be called.
+Consider using :func:`on_raw_voice_channel_effect` instead.

     .. versionadded:: 2.10

     :param channel: The voice channel where the effect was sent.